dat2Cph/spring2025/docs/tdd_git/git.md

 - `.gitignore`: is a text file that tells Git which files or folders to ignore in a project.
 It is used to avoid committing transient files, build artifacts, and machine-specific settings that are not relevant to the project.
 - `.gitignore` files are usually committed to the repository and shared with other developers.
-- [gitignore.io](gitignore.io) is a useful tool for generating `.gitignore` files for different types of projects.
+- [gitignore.io](https://www.toptal.com/developers/gitignore) is a useful tool for generating `.gitignore` files for different types of projects.
+Enter "intellij", "java", "maven", "osx", windows" etc. to get a `.gitignore` file for those types of projects.
 - If you want to ignore a file that is already tracked by Git, you need to untrack it first: `git rm --cached <filename>` or you can move the file or folder outside the working tree, add and commit and then move it back in.

 6. Viewing the **commit history**